ArduPilot/ardupilot_wiki/common/source/docs/common-rcoutput-mapping.rst

 .. note::

    It is only possible to modify the output channel used, it is not possible to redefine the direction the motor spins with these parameters.
-   Copter-3.5 (and earlier) do not support assigning the same function to multiple output channels but this feature will be present in Copter-3.6 (and higher).
 [/site]

 For QuadPlanes, see :ref:`quadplane-frame-setup` for motor output configuration.